ccheshirecat/volant/docs/start/installation.md

 # Installation Guide

 Volant ships a "zero-configuration" installer that bootstraps the host and launches the control plane in minutes.
+The kernel initramfs is baked into the kernel bzImage used by Cloud Hypervisor.

 ## Prerequisites